 Several users have asked: What is the best way to copy over an old protocol file to a new WinLTP program when installing a new version of WinLTP?
-Basically what you want to do is run the old version of WinLTP with the old version protocol file alongside running the new version of WinLTP, and then manually copy the protocol field values from the old protocol file to the new one.
+Basically, what you want to do is run the old version of WinLTP with the old version protocol file alongside running the new version of WinLTP, and then manually copy the protocol field values from the old protocol file to the new one.
 Unfortunately, we do not have a program to automatically convert an earlier version of a protocol file to a later version of a protocol file.

-Here are the steps that make this conversion as straightforward as currently possible (say updating an old protocol file from WinLTP 2.01 to run in WinLTP 2.20):
+Here are the steps that make this conversion as straightforward as currently possible (say updating an old protocol file from WinLTP 2.32 to run in WinLTP 3.00):

-- 1) Copy the old WinLTP program to a new filename, e.g. copy WinLTPm201.exe to WinLTPm201old.exe. - 2) Do NOT delete your old protocol files, i.e. those for WinLTPm201.exe. - 3) Uninstall the old WinLTP 2.01 program.
-This include uninstalling (deleting) the old WinLTP program (i.e. WinLTPm201.exe), but NOT the old WinLTP program that you have copied to another name (i.e. WinLTPm201old.exe).
-Nor will it delete the old protocol files. - 4) Install the new WinLTP 2.20 program. - 5) Start the old WinLTP program (by double-clicking WinLTPm201old.exe in the C:\WinLTP folder in Windows Explorer) which will also load the last old protocol file used.
+- 1) Copy the old WinLTP program (WinLTPm232.exe) to a DIFFERENT FOLDER for safekeeping. - 2) Do NOT delete your old protocol files, i.e. those for WinLTPm232.exe. - 3) Uninstall the old WinLTP 2.32 program.
+This includes deleting the old WinLTP program, WinLTPm232.exe, in the \WinLTP folder, but NOT the old WinLTP 2.32 program that you copied to the different folder.
+Nor will it delete the protocol files for the old WinLTP program. - 4) Install the new WinLTP 3.00 program. - 5) Copy the old WinLTP program, WinLTPm232.exe, from the different folder back to the \WinLTP folder. - 6) Start the old WinLTP program (by double-clicking WinLTPm232.exe in the C:\WinLTP folder in Windows Explorer) which will also load the last old protocol file used.
 Then use File->Open to load the old protocol file you wish to duplicate for the new WinLTP program.
-However, do NOT click the 'MainProtocol' button to start running this old protocol file in the old WinLTP program. - 6) Start the new WinLTP program (by double-clicking WinLTPm220.exe in Windows Explorer) this will NOT load the last old protocol file used, because it is the wrong size. - 7) Look at the field values in the old WinLTP program, and enter them into the new WinLTP program field values.
-Save this new protocol to a new protocol file name. - 8) Then run the NEW protocol file in the NEW WinLTP program (i.e. WinLTPm220.exe) by clicking on the 'MainProtocol' button to see if this new protocol runs correctly.
-Make changes and resave as needed. - 9) It is important to run the MainProtocol of ONLY ONE of the old or new WinLTP programs AT ONE TIME.
-This is because both programs are using the same data acquisition board, and running the

-MainProtocol in both programs would cause both programs to access the same board at the same time, and would be complete chaos.
+However, do NOT click the 'MainProtocol' button to start running this old protocol file in the old WinLTP program. - 7) Start the new WinLTP program (by double-clicking WinLTPm300.exe in Windows Explorer) this will NOT load the last old protocol file used, because it is the wrong size. - 8) Look at the field values in the old WinLTP program, and enter them into the fields of new WinLTP program.
+Save this new protocol to a new protocol file name. - 9) Then run the NEW protocol file in the NEW WinLTP program (i.e. WinLTPm300.exe) by clicking on the 'MainProtocol' button to see if this new protocol runs correctly.
+Make changes and resave as needed. - 10) It is important to run the MainProtocol of ONLY ONE of the old or new WinLTP programs AT ONE TIME.
+This is because both programs are using the same data acquisition board, and running the MainProtocol in both programs would cause both programs to access the same board at the same time, and would be complete chaos.

-10) You COULD run the MainProtocol of the OLD WinLTP program when not at the same time running the MainProtocol of the NEW WinLTP program.
+- 11) You COULD run the MainProtocol of the OLD WinLTP program when not at the same time running the MainProtocol of the NEW WinLTP program.
 However, it is better to only run the MainProtocol of the NEW WinLTP program because that is the new protocol file you want to test.
-Presumably you already know how the OLD protocol file works.
+Presumably you already know how the OLD protocol file works. - 12) Exit the old WinLTP program, WinLTPm232.exe.